 Tools of Financial Analysis: The Page-3 Five-Tool Skeleton

-Page 3 is the spine of the chapter.
-It lists the five tools the NCERT prescribes with the base figure each uses, so you can read the stem and know which format to draw.
+Page 3 lists the five tools with the base figure for each, so you know which format to use for exam questions.

 ToolWhat it measuresBase figure